JhaNishant/bp-nerve-identification/README.md

 # Eliminating surgical pain

-Surgery is not easy for everyone.
+Surgery is not easy for anyone.
 It brings discomfort and often involves significant post-surgical pain.

 Currently, patient pain is frequently managed through the use of **narcotics that bring a bevy of unwanted side effects**.